sallyxp/google-books-search/README.md

  ## Usage

+ There are 3 pages: Home, Saved and noMatch.

  The user is first presented with the landing page above.
 If data has already been added, then the Workout status will also be shown on this page.

 ![alt text](/ReadmeImages/LandingPagewithData.png)